City-of-Helsinki/react-helsinki-headless-cms/README.md

 **How to Use portal: for a Tarball**

 1. Extract the Tarball: The portal: protocol requires a folder.
 You must first extract your `.tgz` archive (e.g., `react-helsinki-headless-cms-v2.1.0.tgz`) into a temporary staging folder (e.g., `./.hcrc-dev`).
+The temporary staging folder should be in same directory as the consuming app's `package.json` file, since the `portal:` protocol is relative to the `package.json` file.
 2. Update `package.json`: In the consuming app's `package.json`, reference the extracted folder using the portal: protocol:

+**⚠️ Security Tip:** Don't forget to add /.hcrc-dev to your .gitignore so you don't accidentally commit the extracted library code to your repository.

 ```JSON
 "dependencies": {